ocaml-dune/setup-dune/README.md

 The `version` can have the following special values:

-- `dev` for the latest [nightly release](https://nightly.dune.build/): this is the default at the moment since dune package management is still moving fast and targeted at early adopters.
+- `nightly` for the latest [nightly release](https://nightly.dune.build/): this is the default at the moment since dune package management is still moving fast and targeted at early adopters.
 - `latest` for the latest stable release of dune: for CI systems that want more stable use of dune package management.